doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

       * `$PSVersionTable` to see the version of PowerShell Core installed.
       * `exit` to quit PowerShell
     * `exit` to terminate the SSH session.
 * Use bastion to establish an RDP connection to the Windows Server jumpbox VM.
+For *username* be sure to use the UPN of the domain admin, which by default is *bootstrapadmin@mytestlab.local*.
   * Verify the machine is domain joined
   * Review the network configuration by running `ipconfig /all` from the command prompt.
   * Ping the domain controller to verify connectivity.